Health secretary says ‘patients will pay the price’ as nurses prepare to walkout

-Nurse strike - live: Health secretary says ‘patients will pay the price’ as staff prepare to walk out
+Strikes UK – latest: Health secretary says ‘patients will pay the price’ as nurses prepare to walk out

 Patients will suffer if ministers bow to nurses’ demands to increase pay, the health secretary warned as tens of thousands of NHS staff prepared to walk out today.